Skip to Main Content

 • Interest rate: Both your business’s creditworthiness and current market forces impact business loan interest rates.
 Rates can range from the single digits to well over 30 percent.

-• Repayment terms: Repayment terms typically range from six months to 10 years.
+• Repayment terms: Repayment terms typically range from six months to five years, though some lenders offer longer terms.
 Some lenders may offer multiple payment frequency options, such as monthly, quarterly, semi-annual or annual payments.

 • Fees: Common business loan fees include administrative fees, application fees, late fees and origination fees.
 Some fees are flat, but others may equal a percentage of the loan amount, potentially tacking on thousands in added costs.

-• Payment reporting: Equipment loans can help you build your business credit score, so confirm with each lender if payments are reported to any credit bureaus, such as Dun & Bradstreet, Equifax or Experian.
+• Payment reporting: Equipment loans can help you build your business credit score.
+Confirm with each lender if payments are reported to any credit bureaus, such as Dun & Bradstreet, Equifax or Experian.

 • Pre-approval period: Lenders may give you a bit of time to shop around and find the best deal on your equipment.